angular/angular/aio/content/guide/angular-compiler-options.md

 ### `flatModuleOutFile`

-When `true`, generates a flat module index of the given file name and the corresponding flat module metadata.
+When `true`, generates a flat module index of the given filename and the corresponding flat module metadata.
 Use to create flat modules that are packaged similarly to `@angular/core` and `@angular/common`.
 When this option is used, the `package.json` for the library should refer to the generated flat module index instead of the library index file.

 Produces only one `.metadata.json` file, which contains all the metadata necessary for symbols exported from the library index.
-In the generated `.ngfactory.js` files, the flat module index is used to import symbols that include both the public API from the library index as well as shrowded internal symbols.
+In the generated `.ngfactory.js` files, the flat module index is used to import symbols that include both the public API from the library index as well as shrouded internal symbols.

 By default the `.ts` file supplied in the `files` field is assumed to be the library index.
 If more than one `.ts` file is specified, `libraryIndex` is used to select the file to use.